 Within the form provided below, the Proposer shall state if it represents clients, or partners with Consultants, that may present conflicts or potential conflicts with representation of the Authority.
 Proposers shall provide a list of any potential conflicts by description.
 Proposers need not identify a particular client.
 If conflicts are listed, the Proposer shall address how these conflicts may be resolved.

-Note: Within the “Description of Potential Conflict” column below, please include a project title where the potential conflict exists, a description of the potential conflict of interest, what role they the Proposer is anticipated to fill (e.g. Prime vs Subcontractor) and a brief description of the scope of work they are planned to perform.
+Note: Within the “Description of Potential Conflict” column below, please include a project title where the potential conflict exists, a description of the potential conflict of interest, what role the entity with the potential conflict is anticipated to fill (e.g. Prime vs Subcontractor) and a brief description of the scope of work they are planned to perform.
 Also provide a proposed resolution to the potential conflict for the Authority’s consideration in the “Proposed Resolution and/or Mitigation to Potential Conflict.”